holochain/docs-pages/src/learning.md

 ## Holochain Learning Resources

 There's a Playground available to visually explore Holochain's inner workings.
 Further there's a series of hands-on tutorials to understand and practice core concepts of Holochain, called the Holochain Gym.
-To get started developing hApps, there are tutorials for writing your first hApp and client.

 ### Playground